Catalog#

 Description#

-Takes a root URL or a file list to build a catalog via either a file tree walk or a file list tsv file, returning a Catalog.
+Takes a root URL or a TSV file list to build a catalog via either a file tree walk or a TSV file list, returning a catalog manifest.

 The catalog command can be used to create a list of files in a specified subtree and store the result together with explicit version information in a catalog (aka manifest) file.
 It will not capture empty folders.

-The JSON file produced has archived the files and their versions at the very moment the command was run.
+The JSON file produced archives the files and their versions at the time the command is run.
 Being a server, running the command again might produce a different catalog when files are added, deleted, or updated in the meantime.

-To be able to determine if the version that was cataloged is still the same, we can use the diff command to compare two catalogs made at different points in time or even different copy locations of the same asset.
+To determine if the cataloged version is still the same, use the Diff command to compare two catalogs made at different points in time or even different copy locations of the same asset.

 For usage examples, see the Tutorial.
 For CLI options, run wrapp catalog --help.